25 Amazing Navy Pier Chicago Attractions and Things To Do

 Since 1995, the Chicago Children’s Museum has offered kids and families a place to play and learn at Navy Pier.

-The museum is filled with interactive exhibits that help children exercise and expand their knowledge and imagination.
 They can climb a three-story schooner, dig for dinosaur bones in the Dinosaur Expedition, fight “fires,” and unleash their inner artists, just to name a few.

 Chicago Children's Museum at entrance to Navy Pier